Should you buy insurance stocks? Insurance is boring, but sometimes the most boring investments offer great opportunities to buy!

 How much money does an insurance company have in reserve?
 Billions.
 Where does it keep that money?
 Investments.
 Conservative, conservative investments.
 They won't make 10% or 20% a year; probably 2% a year in a very safe investment—but 2% of hundreds of billions of dollars is hundreds of billions of dollars.

-The rate of return is low, but the amount in dollars is high.
+The rate of return is low, but the dollar amount is high.

 Are Insurance Companies Good Investments?